-This month I was a little more methodical with my Procreate learning regime.
+This month I was a little more methodical with my digital art learning regime.
 I have been following YouTube tutorials for a while now.
 But this time I decided to use what I learnt to make something new.

 I started with a simple tutorial from Art With Flo and made a sunset landscape with a swing.
 You can check both below.